If you're using an OS that does not support one of Mullvad's apps, you're likely using the Wireguard configuration files instead.

 If you forget which connection you're using, you can execute the following command to see where Wireguard is currently connected:

-This command will show you the Wireguard interfaces and should output a connection like so:
+This command will show you the Wireguard interfaces and should output a

 Once you have this, just disconnect using that files' full path:

 I have a TODO item on figuring out how to easily export an environment variable that contains the configuration file's full name, so that I can just execute the following: